vas3k/GodMode2/README.md

 ### Widgets

-Widgets use great [WTForms](https://github.com/wtforms/wtforms) library for form parsing, validation and rendering.
+Widgets are powered by a great [WTForms](https://github.com/wtforms/wtforms) library for form parsing, validation and rendering.
-They are responsible for rendering in all views — create, list, details, delete.
+They are responsible for rendering in all the views — create, list, details, delete.
-If you're familiar with WTForms, you have all the superpowers in your hand.
+If you're familiar with WTForms, you have all the superpowers in your hands.
 Otherwise, check the documentation.

 You can also create widgets which are completely independent from WTForms.
 Check `widgets/polygon.py` for example.